-The mission of the Garden Conservancy is to save and share outstanding American gardens for the education and inspiration of the public.
+The mission of The Garden Conservancy is to preserve, share, and celebrate America's gardens and diverse gardening traditions for the education and inspiration of the public.

-S A V I N G
+P R E S E R V I N G

 In partnership with garden owners, gardeners, communities, horticulturists, garden designers, and historians, we work to preserve outstanding gardens across America.
 We help new and emerging public gardens become community-based public resources by drawing upon the expertise from our own dedicated staff as well as that of our network of experts in all aspects of garden design, management, and restoration.
 We also contribute to the welfare of existing public gardens, helping them manage both natural and manmade challenges to their survival.
-Many of the gardens we work with are National Historic Landmarks or on the National Register of Historic Places.
-Read more.

 S H A R I N G

 The best way to learn about gardening, garden design, and the transformative power of gardens is to experience gardens in person.
 Since 1995, more than 4,000 private gardens have participated in our signature Open Days program, welcoming more than 1.4 million visitors in states across the country.
 We also offer Digger Deeper and Garden Masters Series educational programs in conjunction with garden visiting through the Open Days.

 The Garden Conservancy also presents lectures, symposia, and other public education programs to foster the sharing of ideas and inspiration, as well as garden-study tours, which are open to members of our Society of Fellows.

 C E L E B R A T I N G